Fall 2017: Sept. 17 – Nov. 12 / Spring 2018: Jan. 14 – Mar. 25

 ICYO is proud to offer scholarships to assist deserving students and families with the financial costs associated with ICYO membership.
-The scholarship application is located at the bottom of the online registration form.
-A coupon code will be be emailed to you after you register.
+The scholarship application is located near the end of the online registration form.
+To submit your scholarship application and complete your registration, you will be required to pay the $25 registration fee.
+After internal processing of registrations, you will be notified of your scholarship status and a link to pay any remaining balance will be emailed to you .

-Auditions for mentors will be held on a Sunday in October at the WVC MAC (1300 Fifth Street, Wenatchee, WA).
-More information will be coming as we get closer.
+Auditions for mentors will be held at the WVC MAC (1300 Fifth Street, Wenatchee, WA).
+Please see the schedule for details.

 The Icicle Creek Youth Symphony’s mentor program was established in 2013 to provide an opportunity for upper level high school and college students to develop their coaching, teaching and encouragement skills in the youth symphony setting.
 Leadership responsibilities and duties include assisting in leading sectionals, playing chamber music as needed for events, interacting with the coaches and directors in maintaining a high level of performance expectations, helping with music distribution and rehearsal setups, and maintaining a professional level of attendance and reliability.

 Audition with a major and minor scale, and two pieces of contrasting tempo that showcase your ability.
-Mentors will receive a scholarship to cover tuition and must register.
+Mentors will receive a scholarship to cover tuition and must complete the online registration.

 Program Director, Conductor

 Annie Chalmers received her bachelor’s degree in music education at the University of Idaho and her master’s degree in conducting from the American Band College at Southern Oregon University.
 Read More »